durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

 The idea is that if our initial guess of a plane wave is sufficiently close to the right answer, repeated application of this algorithm will make $\psi_{n}$ converge correctly to $\psi$.

-Lets get back to the problem of getting data to train the NN model.
+Let's get back to the problem of getting data to train the NN model.
 If we wrote it in the form of an equation, we would have something like:

 <figure>
 <img src="{{site.baseurl}}/assets/images/post_2/trained.png" alt="full_nn_born_approx" style="width:100%">